 Field-based, mobile eye tracking is a useful for package design validation, campaign effect research, brand valuation, and path of shopper studies.
 In explorative shopper studies, it gives a deeper understanding regarding the target group or for a specific category.
 Mobile eye tracking is also commonly used in store planning and space and category management-related research.

-Tobii’s range of eye trackers includes options for different studies and test scenarios.
+Tobii Pro's range of eye trackers includes options for different studies and test scenarios.
 The Tobii Glasses Eye Tracker provides total freedom of movement for respondents in real-world retail environments.
 The discreet and ultra lightweight design of the Glasses ensures that respondents behave naturally.
-System-guided procedures make it easy to use the eye tracking system in a store while automated data aggregation provides efficiency in studies involving multi-person analysis.

 Our screen eye trackers provide highly accurate solutions with high resolution output, for quick and cost-efficient testing in a lab environment.